HangShiLab/Automated-Cleaning-Module/README.md

 # Automated-Cleaning-Module
+This automatic cleaning script for c-trap equipment enables dosage control of cleaning reagents and automatic start/stop.

 This is just a simple version that automates single-step cleaning steps using the system's already open interfaces.
-In addition to this, we have designed a cleaning module that enables fully automated cleaning tasks.
+We have also designed a cleaning module that enables fully automated cleaning tasks.
 Please contact us for more information.

 Our Email: